The Petroglyphs on Ometepe

 Specific sites to see petroglyphs on Ometepe:

-Petroglyphs and ancient pottery can be seen in many private houses, collections and hotels on Ometepe.
-Some of the best
+Petroglyphs and ancient pottery adorn many private museums, houses and hotels on Ometepe.

 More petroglyphs can be found in San José de San Marcos, one of them depicting an eagle with opened wings.